Workforce

 Hiring

-The Department of the Interior exceeded its hiring goals for 2024, employing 5,780 federal and more than 900 Tribal wildland firefighters and support personnel this year.
+The Department of the Interior is currently hiring seasonal employees for the 2025 fire year.
+In 2024, Interior exceeded its hiring goals, employing 5,780 federal and more than 900 Tribal wildland firefighters and support personnel.
 Those employees did not all work at one time due to the seasonal nature of fire activity.

 Hiring Practices